malexsmith/3700_Assignment_1_dispersal/README.md

 plot(rooted_tree)

 # In the next block we're going to plot your tree in a more visually pleasing manner rather than base R using the packages ggtree and ggplot.
-First your NJ tree (Note that the tip label is set large here (to 7) for what you need eventually in printing to pdf - you can reduce it if you'd like using the fontsize parameter below, but return it to seven before you print).
+First your NJ tree (Note that the tip label is set large here (to 7) for what you need eventually in printing to pdf - you can reduce it if you'd like using the fontsize parameter below - try 3 - but return it to seven before you print).

 njtree = ggplot(rooted_tree) + geom_tree(linewidth = 1) + theme_tree()+ geom_treescale(linesize = 1, fontsize =7)+geom_tiplab(size=7)